Diefonk/cliw/README.md

-# Console Website
+# cliw

-A template for making websites with a console-like interface.
-See an example at https://diefonk.net/console.
+cliw is a template for making websites with a command line interface.
+See it in action at [diefonk.net/cliw](https://diefonk.net/cliw).

-The files you need are `index.html`, `style.css`, `script.js`, `Directory.js`, and `utility.js`.
-The only file you need to edit with your own content is `script.js`, but feel free to poke around in the other files and change things up.
+The files you need are `index.html`, `style.css`, `main.js`, `Directory.js`, and `utility.js`.
+The only files you need to edit with your own content are `index.html` and `main.js`, but feel free to poke around in the other files and change things up.